Golf Weather Score

 The U.S. Open's coastal cathedral — Stillwater Cove, cliff-edge greens, the most photographed seventh hole in golf.

 Live golf weather forecast and playability analysis for Pebble Beach Golf Course in California.
-Today's G-Score: 80/100Good conditions, though watch out for the high winds.
+Today's G-Score: 95/100Perfect day for a round!
+Hit 'em long and straight.

 By MinSu Kim·Course IntelligenceUpdated Apr 7, 2026